Xanderr1/Final-Assignment-Create-and-Share-Your-Jupyter-Notebook/README.md

-this is myt pythjon project for IBM DATA SCIENCE CERTIFICATE
+this is my python project for IBM DATA SCIENCE CERTIFICATE